Locality-Promoting Representation Learning: Introduction

-This paper contributes by providing theoretical models inspired from physics for assessing the implications of locality on representation learning.
-Thereby, we address a call by Lake et al. \cite{lak17} for grounding learning in physics.
-We find that under the assumption of locality and the demand for cohesive features, elements of a feature representation that are close to its center are more relevant.
+While the design of deep learning architectures is still a very active field of research, feature engineering seems to be pass\'{e} thanks to deep learning's capability for end-to-end learning.
+Feature hierarchies are learnt almost miraculously during the optimization of the loss function.
+Questions such as \emph{``What areas (or patterns) of objects constitute good features?''}, eg. in terms of generalization capability or robustness, have received fairly little attention.
+In this work, we shed some light on properties and learning of individual features.
+More precisely, we investigate how weights of features in spatial dimensions of CNNs should be distributed and how to regularize them accordingly.
+To this end, we focus on spatial data relying on empirical observations and well-known principles, ie. the Principle of Locality.
+Locality is a known theme in physics and in computer science, eg.\ci{bar16}.
+In machine learning, CNNs or other fundamental primitives such as word-vectors\ci{mik13} use some form of ``locality'', ie. the idea that interaction strength decreases with distance.
+It justifies ignoring dependencies among data items, if their distances are above a threshold.
+Thus, ``windows'' or ``patches'' of inputs can be used rather than the entire input.
+Prior work by Bengio et al.\ci{ben13} has motivated ideas for representation learning based on principles from physics, but not using the Locality Principle.
+Our work addresses a call by Lake et al. \cite{lak17} for better grounding of deep learning by using physical principles.
+Under the assumption of locality and aiming for cohesive features, it can be observed that weights of features in spatial dimensions close to a center are more relevant, ie. larger.
 The theoretical finding is supported by empirical evidence through investigating learnt features of multiple architectures.
-Our locality promoting L2-regularization scheme (``LOCO-REG'') for exploiting locality results in improvements across multiple architectures such as ResNet, VGG and MobileNet.
-Furthermore, as a by-product, LOCO-REG provides a new type of architectural element being a compromise between (spatial) $k\times k$ convolutions and $j\times j$ convolutions with $j\neq k$.
-For example, dependent on the regularization parameters, a $3 \times 3$ convolution using LOCO-REG might resemble more of a $1\times 1$ convolution or be closer to a $3 \times 3$ convolution with ordinary L2-regularization.
-Our perspective based on the Locality Principle also provides novel insights and ways of interpretation for deep learning.
-For example, it allows to interpret shortcuts as popularized in ResNet-style networks\ci{he16} as locality promoting.
+Existing L2-regularization schemes regularize all locations equally, thereby counteracting locality by reducing more central weights too much.
+Our first locality promoting L2-regularization scheme (``LOCO-Reg'') for fostering locality results in improvements across multiple architectures such as ResNet, VGG and MobileNet.
+Furthermore, as a by-product, LOCO-Reg provides a new type of architectural element being a compromise between (spatial) $k\times k$ convolutions and $j\times j$ convolutions with $j\neq k$.
+For example, dependent on the regularization parameters, a $3 \times 3$ convolution using LOCO-Reg might resemble more of a $1\times 1$ convolution or be closer to a $3 \times 3$ convolution with standard L2-regularization.
+Our second locality promoting L2-regularization scheme (``STRIP-Reg'') applies this idea to recent work \cite{ding19} to replace 1x3 and 3x1 filters with 3x3 filters.